-George N. Fahmi and Ahlam L. Fahmi, husband and wife, doing business as Hidey Transportation, request authority under Public Utilities (PU) Code § 1031, et seq., to establish and operate an on-call passenger stage corporation service for the transportation of passengers and their baggage between points in the Counties of Los Angeles, Orange, Riverside, and San Bernardino, on the one hand, and Los Angeles International Airport (LAX), Long Beach Airport, Burbank Airport, Ontario Airport, John Wayne Airport, Los Angeles Amtrak and Greyhound Stations, and Los Angeles and Long Beach Harbors, on the other hand.
+Futura Transportation Company, Inc., a California corporation, doing business as King Shuttle, requests authority under Public Utilities (PU) Code § 1031, et seq., to establish and operate an on-call passenger stage corporation service for the transportation of passengers and their baggage between points in the counties of Los Angeles, Orange, Riverside, San Bernardino, and Ventura, on the one hand, and Los Angeles International, Burbank, Long Beach, Ontario International, and John Wayne airports,

-Protests having been filed by the Los Angeles Department of Transportation (LADOT) and the Los Angeles Department of
+Los Angeles Amtrak Station, and Los Angeles and Long Beach harbors, on the other hand.

-Airports (LADOA), a duly noticed public hearing was held before Administrative Law Judge Orville I. Wright in Los Angeles on January 30, 1990, and the matter was submitted for decision upon the filing of the transcript on February 20, 1990.
-Applicants' Evidence
+Protests having been filed by the Los Angeles Department of Transportation (LADOT), the Los Angeles Department of Airports (LADOA), and Great American Stageline, Inc., a duly noticed public hearing was held before Administrative Law Judge Orville I. Wright on January 31, 1990, February 1, 1990 and March 1, 1990.
+The matter was submitted on March 12, 1990.